cmusphinx/cmusphinx.github.io/wiki/lettertophoneme.md

 ---
 layout: page
+title: Letter to Phoneme Conversion in CMU Sphinx-4
 ---
-# Letter to Phoneme Conversion in CMU Sphinx-4

 Project progress will be also available at my personal blog at: http://jsalatas.ictpro.gr/category/projects/gsoc-2012/